ilya16/pepe-lenta-quest/README.md

-# Personalized in-app tasks based on the user retail transaction data
+# Personalized tasks based on the user retail transaction data

 > Solution produced during "Lenta Hackathon" as part of the "Hack Lab" course in Skotech, September 18-20, 2020
 >